TheJCD/GitHub-Basics/README.md

 Step 1
 ------
-* Go to the folder where you want to go on your computer
+* Go to the folder where you want your repo to be on your computer
-* I assume you have started up a repo on GitHub.com?
-If not, get to it.
+* I assume you have created a repo on GitHub.com?
+If not, go to it.
 Then come back to here, grab the URL of your repo, then you can start creating branches on here.

 Step 2
 ------